SQUID: Faster Analytics via Sampled Quantile Estimation: Evaluation

+We defer the evaluation of software version of \sys-LRFU, which shows that, as expected, \sys is both faster and with a higher hit-ratio than \qMAX-based LRFU, to Appendix~\ref{app:LRFU}.

-Last, we evaluate our P4 based \sys implementation for score-based caching.
-We pick up the LRFU caching policy as a showcase and demonstrate how P4 based \sys supports a wide range of caching policies and how it achieves comparable cache hit ratio with the CPU based vanilla LRFU and significantly outperforms \qMAX.
+Here, we focus on the evaluation of our hardware P4-based \sys implementation for score-based in-network caching.
+We deploy the LRFU caching policy~\cite{LRFU} and demonstrate how P4 \sys supports a wide range of caching policies.
+We compare \sys against P4LRU~\cite{P4LRU} and our adaptation of~\cite{ppd} (PPD)'s quantile estimation and show how \sys provides better quantile estimation and outperforms \mbox{their cache hit ratios, thanks to the LRFU generally being more accurate than LRU.}